Mozolli/MDT/README.md

 iFrame loader doesn't work too well over web since most sites are blocking it.
 Best way to use Mobile Device Tester is to load a copy and drive it with local content.

 Switching default mobile device to iPhone X at some point.
 Maybe even adding some device listing of the popular models.
+Browser support is limited to browsers that support HTML5.
+Developed on Chrome.
+Should work on IE Edge and some limited functionality on IE11/FF.

 Hope you find this helpful!